KevinFocke/SudokuSolver/README.md

 Work-In-Progress, personal experiment to train on pointers, structs, recursion, backtracking & more.
 Feedback welcome!

+Program structure:
+1. Read in .txt file
+2. Initialize sudoku structure
+3. Solve sudoku using a chosen algorithm
+4. Output the sudoku to terminal

+Implemented algorithms:
+- simpleAlgo: For each row & col, check the row, check the col, check the box.
+Simple but inefficient.
+- backtrackAlgo: Find numbers using simpleAlgo.
+If no further numbers are found, find the most constrained box with >= 1 available fields.
+Within this field, try each possibility by recursively calling backtrackAlgo until a solution is found.
+If the possibilities are exhausted & the sudoku remains unsolved, backtrack to an earlier version & try other possibilities.

 Ver 1:

 x Create a program that solves simple sudokus inefficiently.